leggo38833/denhac-official-docs/sigs/sig-textiles-charter.md

 - The SIG Leads will be generally responsible for SIG project management and/or delegation of these responsibilities, as well as the general governance of the group’s actions at large.
 - SIG Leads are responsible for the appointments of properly qualified Trainers, as well as providing any of the necessary training for those members.
+- Maintainers are responsible for maintenance of equipment and for training additional maintainers.
+- Trainers are responsible for training membership on specialized equipment and for training additional trainers.

 ## Scope of the Textiles SIG